jschirrmacher/zerberus/README.md

 - [Maker Hawk 5MP Night Vision Camera](https://www.amazon.de/gp/product/B071718FDK/)

 ## Development

+If you change anything in `types.ts` (which is shared by server and frontend), be sure to run `npm run build:types` to update the transpiled version as well.
+The generated `frontend/types.js` file should be committed together with the changed `types.ts`.

+### Log output

 To get debug log output, use environment variable "DEBUG" and add the names of the components to get debug output for, like in this example: